-Our project aims to create a sustainable and impactful change by planting 3.5 lac saplings, rejuvenate water bodies, and creating trenches, while also providing art and handicraft training to support tribal families in the villages situated in Purulia district of West Bengal.
+Our project aims to create a sustainable and impactful change by planting tree saplings, rejuvenating water bodies and creating trenches, while also providing art and handicraft training to support tribal families in the villages situated in Purulia district of West Bengal.

 Location: State West Bengal; Villages of District Purulia